-- 17. Remove the tripod tray from the superspring case and place it carefully upside down on the floor. - 18.
-Remove the three tripod legs from the dropping chamber case and attach them to the tray.
-Tighten the legs by using the ~30 cm "cheater" bar. - 19.
-At this point the interferometer will be used to support the dropping chamber tripod.
-First, remove the dust cap from the top of the interferometer base. - 20.
-Carefully place the dropping chamber tripod on the interferometer.
-Orient the tripod so that the small hole is - 21.
+- 17. Slide each of the three horizontal alignment pins on the top of the interferometer radially outward by pulling the 5-lobe knobs until they stop.
+Carefully position the tripod on top of the interferometer using the single locating pin and the three horizontal alignment pins on the top of the interferometer as a guide.
+The three brass V-posts in the bottom of the tripod tray should fit over the pins on the interferometer.
+The handles on the interferometer should be up and not touching the legs on the tripod. - 18.
+Open the three dropping chamber clamps on the tripod tray by turning the three 5-lobe knobs fully counterclockwise.
+The clamps must be outside the mounting pocket so the dropping chamber can be placed on the tripod. - 19.
 Carefully remove the dropping chamber from its case by the handles and gently place it into the pocket in the top of the tripod tray, allowing the two vertical alignment pins in the tray to engage the sockets in the dropping chamber base.
-Orient the dropping chamber so the ion pump is directly above the beam blocker controls on the interferometer. - 22.
+Orient the dropping chamber so the ion pump is on the side of the interferometer which is opposite the laser head, directly above the beam blocker controls on the interferometer. - 20.
 Lock the dropping chamber in place with the three clamps by turning the 5-lobe knobs fully clockwise.
-This rotates the dropping chamber clamps in place over the base of the chamber. - 23.
+This rotates the dropping chamber clamps in place over the base of the chamber.
+Make sure the laser beam coming out of the dropper hits the floor on the reference mark. - 21.
 Release the cart travel lock by turning the motor shaft slightly counterclockwise with a 4 mm hex wrench or ball driver to release the pressure on the travel lock mechanism.
-While holding this position, pull out the brass knob, rotate it 90° in either direction, and gently release it so the pin in the shaft rests in the lock.
-Gently release the wrench or ball driver from the motor shaft.
+While holding this position, pull out the brass knob, rotate it 90° in either direction, and gently release it so the pin in the shaft rest in the lock.
+Gently release the wrench or ball driver from the motor shaft

-3.1.5.ION PUMP
+3.1.4.ION PUMP